ICP-Hacker-House/Devcon_BKK/README.md

 -   **Ethereum Compatibility**: Does the project make effective use of Ethereum compatibility through Bitfinity, enabling a seamless user experience or expanded functionality on ICP?
 -   **Creativity and Originality**: How innovative is the dApp in its approach, theme, or use of ICP’s unique features to enhance Ethereum-based applications?
--   **Functionality and Completeness**: Is the project fully functional, and does it achieve its intended purpose in a reliable, user-friendly way?
+-   **Functionality and Completeness**: Is the project fully functional, has a frontend on ICP and does it achieve its intended purpose in a reliable, user-friendly way?
 -   **Code Quality and Documentation**: Is the code well-structured, documented, and easy for others to understand and extend?
 -   **Bonus Points**: Projects that provide feedback on using Bitfinity Network and highlight any areas of improvement or potential use cases.